FeatherFramework/feather-inventory/README.md

 ## To-Do
   - Add LOD to load ground items within a view distance
+  - Make character initiate loadscreen text configurable.
+  - Migrate all language/text to locales
   - Frontend UI
     - Migrate frontend to use state management.
     - Add Inventory specific slot counts
     - Account for inventory specific ignore limits (ignore item caps)

+    - Input for give/drop needs to have a minimum and max

+### Next version improvements
+- Shift + Drag will transfer or drop all items (no modal displays in this case.)